metix/pantheon-terminal-themes/README.md

 load a theme:
 ```
+# load only colors and opacity
 ./theme-switcher.py load themes/dark.theme

+# load the font too
+./theme-switcher.py load --font themes/dark.theme
 ```

 save current theme:
 ```
+# save only colors and opacity
 ./theme-switcher.py save themes/mytheme.theme

+# save font too
+./theme-switcher.py save --font themes/mytheme.theme
 ```

 show all color variations of current theme:
 ```
 ./theme-switcher.py test
 ```

+## notes
+- to update the font, you have to close the terminal and open it again